 “We don’t have to get up early every morning.”

-This one comes from my sixteen-year old, who, very likely, needs more sleep than the rest of us right now.
+This one comes from my seventeen-year old, who, very likely, needs more sleep than the rest of us right now.

 Amy added, “Getting up early is good.
 But if we need to sleep in, we can.”

-My own personal preference is to get up around six a.m. and start the day with time for reading, planning, and getting ready for the day.
+My own personal preference is to get up around 6 or 7 a.m. and start the day with time for reading, planning, and getting ready for the day.

 But I do let my kids sleep in; “in” being eight-thirty on some days, ten o’clock or later on others.